 - Comprehensive Guidance and Counseling

 Navigation 101 emerged from the efforts of a single school district to develop a comprehensive guidance and counseling program (CGCP).
 Such programs provide sound context for the development and management of this career guidance model.

-- Ready-to-copy student handout(s).
+- Ready-to-copy student handout(s)

-In addition, the Navigation 101 curriculum includes a Resource Guide for each grade level.
-The Resource Guide provides a complete “Scope & Sequence” for that year’s lessons, information on the outcomes students will achieve through the Navigation lessons, and suggestions for advisors on supplemental activities and resources for students and their families.
+In addition, the Navigation 101 curriculum includes a Teacher’s Guide with Student Workbooks for each grade level.
+The lessons provide a complete Scope & Sequence for that year’s lessons, information on the outcomes students will achieve through the career guidance lessons, and suggestions for advisors on supplemental activities and resources for students and their families.

 - Setting Goals.
 At the beginning of each school year, students are supported to set goals for themselves in three areas: for what they will achieve academically that year; for how they will make progress in exploring careers and their dreams for the future; and for how they will grow personally, as an involved member of their school and community.

 - Improving Academically.
 Each year, students have a number of opportunities to review their academic performance, reflect on the factors that have affected their performance (for good or bad), and then make plans to improve.
 Students use their High School & Beyond Plan, a graduation requirement, to keep track of their progress and make a plan for graduation and post-secondary options.

 - Exploring Careers.
 Students learn about different careers and identify the career clusters that seem right for them.
-The Navigation 101 curriculum is integrated with Career & Technical Education (CTE) courses and programs, so that students can learn about the resources and opportunities available in middle school and high school to help them prepare for the future.
+The curriculum is integrated with Career & Technical Education (CTE) courses and programs, so that students can learn about the resources and opportunities available in middle school and high school to help them prepare for the future.

 - Planning for Next Year.
-Students in middle school create a “High School Plan” about what they hope to achieve during high school.
-And students who are already in high school create and update a Four-year Course Plan as a part of their High School & Beyond Plan each year to plan for the courses they should be take—focusing on advanced, dual credit, and CTE opportunities—to be prepared for their dream career.
+Students in middle school start to create their High School Plan about what they hope to achieve during high school.
+Students who are already in high school create and update a Four-year Course Plan as a part of their High School & Beyond Plan each year to plan for the courses they should be take—focusing on advanced, dual credit, and CTE opportunities—to be prepared for their dream career.

-- Goals for each grade level, prepared at the beginning of the school year for the year ahead.
+- Goals for each grade level, prepared at the beginning of the school year for the year ahead

-- Plans for contributing citizenship by joining activities at school, exhibiting leadership at school, and participating in volunteer service opportunities.
+- Plans for contributing citizenship by joining activities at school, exhibiting leadership at school, and participating in volunteer service opportunities

-- An “academic inventory,” which is a plan for academic improvement, prepared after reviewing first quarter grades.
+- An “academic inventory,” which is a plan for academic improvement, prepared after reviewing first quarter grades

-- Postsecondary and career plans based on students’ goals and dreams.
+- Post-secondary and career plans based on students’ goals and dreams

-- Financial plans, focused on how to budget, use, and save money.
+- Financial plans, focused on how to budget, use, and save money

-- A course plan to help guide the student in terms of the classes they need to take in high school, and focused around high school graduation requirements and college admission requirements.
+- A course plan to help guide the student in terms of the classes they need to take in high school, and focused around high school graduation requirements and college admission requirements

 - Academic Development.
 This section of the portfolio includes students’ grades and transcript information, test and assessment results, and samples of work from each of their classes.
 It also includes the plans students develop for their academic performance each year.

 - Personal and Social Development.
 This section documents students’ involvement in activities at school and their volunteer service at school and in the community.
-It includes information on school clubs and sports students are part of, volunteer service they’ve completed either individually or as part of a group, and other extracurricular activities, such as select sports teams, music or drama ensembles, or clubs.
+It includes information on school clubs and sports students are part of, volunteer service they have completed either individually or as part of a group, and other extracurricular activities, such as select sports teams, music or drama ensembles, or clubs.
 It also includes information about the student-led conference each student is asked to organize each year for his or her family and advisor.

 - High School & Beyond Plan.
-Each year, as part of the Navigation curriculum, students complete a worksheet on their accomplishments to date and their plans for life after high school.
+Each year, as part of the guidance curriculum, students complete worksheets on their accomplishments to date and their plans for life after high school.
 These worksheets help students prepare a full High School & Beyond Plan during senior year.
 This plan, which is required for graduation, helps students think carefully about what they want to do after high school and what they are doing right now to prepare.
 By the time they are seniors, students’ High School & Beyond Plans are clear descriptions of their plans and include a financial plan, as well as an academic and career plan.
-The Navigation 101 High School and Beyond Plan meets the State of Washington’s high school graduation requirements, as well as the CTE Program of Study requirements.
+The High School and Beyond Plan meets the State of Washington’s high school graduation requirements, as well as the CTE Program of Study requirements.

-A significant part of each year in Navigation 101 is focused on community-building: getting involved in sports, clubs, and leadership activities at school; engaging in volunteer service in the community; helping younger students; and participating in activities as a member of an advisory group.
+Career guidance programs help students focus on community-building by getting involved in sports, clubs, and leadership activities at school; engaging in volunteer service in the community; helping younger students; and participating in activities as a member of an advisory group.
 Becoming involved in a community, learning to be of service, and learning how to lead are all lifelong skills that will benefit students no matter what their chosen academic or career paths.
 In addition, research shows that students who are engaged in school activities do better academically and are less likely to drop out.
-The Navigation 101 curriculum helps students become involved in school activities and exhibit good citizenship at school and in the community.
+The guidance curriculum helps students become involved in school activities and exhibit good citizenship at school and in the community.

-The Navigation 101 curriculum is fully integrated with Career & Technical Education (CTE) and includes time each year to help students investigate career options.
-Each year, the Navigation 101 curriculum features a number of advisory lessons that are focused on exploring careers.
+The guidance curriculum is fully integrated with Career & Technical Education (CTE) and includes time each year to help students investigate career options.
+Each year, the curriculum features a number of advisory lessons that are focused on exploring careers.
 These sessions help students learn more about their interests and skills and then help them learn about career opportunities and the education and training they’ll need to pursue these opportunities.
-The Navigation 101 lesson plans suggest that each student take an interest or skills assessment once a year.
+The lesson plans suggest that each student take an interest or skills assessment once a year.
 The lesson plans also suggest career interviews and job shadows for older students, to give them firsthand experience in a career area that interests them.
 Students also learn about the CTE courses and programs available at their school or within their district, including classes, skills centers, Tech Prep, Running Start for the Trades, and other opportunities.